!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 Unfortunately, our modern-day lives have made us more sedentary.
 While sitting or lounging around sounds like a dream, it’s actually killing our spine, our backs, and our joints!
 Our bodies were not designed to spend long periods of time sitting down.

 In fact, according to the Mayo Clinic, an analysis of 13 studies found that those who sat for more than 8 hours a day had the same risks as someone who was obese or those of a heavy smoker!

-With these facts in mind, is it any wonder that at least half of all working adults in America have some type of back pain?
-Back pain alone accounts for more than 264 million lost work days every year.
+With these facts in mind, is it any wonder that 80% of the world’s population have some type of back pain?
+Back pain alone accounts for more than 264 million lost workdays every year.